Skip to main content

 Simplified

-Grasping your athlete's response to cognitive training is essential for fine-tuning performance enhancement strategies.
-Among the plethora of metrics, we emphasize the "Big Three" as central to your decision-making process.
-It's important to evaluate these three metrics collectively rather than individually.
-If all three metrics show improvement, it indicates successful adaptation.
-Conversely, if all three metrics either show no improvement or deteriorate, it's a sign to reassess and adjust your approach, keeping in mind the interconnectedness of these metrics.
+Grasping your athlete’s response to cognitive training is essential for fine-tuning performance enhancement strategies.
+Among the plethora of metrics, we emphasize the “Big Three”—reaction time, variation, and accuracy—as central to your decision-making process.
+Evaluating these metrics collectively rather than individually is crucial.
+Improvement in all three metrics indicates successful adaptation, while no improvement or deterioration suggests a need to reassess and adjust your approach, considering their interconnectedness.

-An improvement exceeding 5% in the big 3 (reaction time, variation, and accuracy) signifies that the athlete has successfully adapted to the current training stimulus.
-To further cognitive development, consider the following actions:
+An improvement exceeding 5% in reaction time, variation, and accuracy signifies successful adaptation to the current training stimulus.
+To further cognitive development:

-• Introduce a New Task: Choose a new task that targets the cognitive demand you plan to focus on in the next program.
+• Introduce a New Task: Choose a new task that targets the next cognitive demand.

-• Customize the Existing Task: Increase the task's intensity or duration, or both, and apply a specialized training mode to increase the cognitive load of the task.
+• Customize the Existing Task: Increase the task's intensity or duration, or both, applying a specialized training mode to increase cognitive load.

-If there's no improvement or the changes are less than 5% in the big 3, this can be considered a plateau or minimal adaptation.
-In such instances:
+If there’s no improvement or the changes are less than 5%, it indicates a plateau or minimal adaptation.
+In such cases:

-• Reuse the Task: The current task remains valuable as is, offering the athlete another chance to meet its challenges.
+• Reuse the Task: The current task remains valuable, offering the athlete another chance to meet its challenges.

-• Customize the Task: Adjust the task's intensity, extend its duration, or incorporate a specialized training mode to create a more customized cognitive challenge.
+• Customize the Task: Adjust the task's intensity, extend its duration, or incorporate a specialized training mode to create a more tailored cognitive challenge.

-Helping athletes achieve peak performance requires a deep understanding of their cognitive abilities.
-By analyzing each cognitive task individually and considering the overall baseline data, we gain insight into an athlete's progress.
-This analysis is essential for advancing the athlete to the next cognitive training plan.
 Think of your athlete's performance as a triangle with three points: speed, accuracy, and variation.
-The goal is for them to increase their response speed without sacrificing accuracy or variation.
+The goal is to increase response speed without sacrificing accuracy or variation.
 However, it’s a balancing act, as adjustments to speed often mean trade-offs with consistency.

 With ongoing training, a balance between speed, consistency, and accuracy is achievable.
-Nonetheless, it's vital to set realistic goals for each training phase, accepting that data may have its imperfections.
+It's vital to set realistic goals for each training phase, accepting that data may have its imperfections.
 Therefore, we suggest a 3-5% tolerance.
-You may also want to start with a larger tolerance threshold and decrease it over time depending on your athletes' performance.
+You may also want to start with a larger tolerance threshold and decrease it over time depending on your athlete's performance.

-This advanced approach examines each metric individually; for instance, your athlete may be slower but exhibit lower variation and higher accuracy.
-In the simplified version, improvement in reaction time, accuracy, and variation signals a need to adjust and adapt the plan.
-However, the advanced approach offers a more granular understanding, acknowledging that even if the reaction time is slower, improvements in consistency and accuracy are significant.
+This advanced approach examines each metric individually.
+For instance, your athlete may be slower but exhibit lower variation and higher accuracy.
+While the simplified version signals a need to adjust the plan when all metrics improve, the advanced approach offers a more granular understanding.
+Even if reaction time is slower, improvements in consistency and accuracy are significant.
 This represents a more detailed method of analysis.

 Aim for a tolerance limit of 5% to balance cognitive performance, speed, and consistency effectively.